 Our vision is to ensure that our schools are at least good (in Ofsted terms) with strong and improving outcomes and are able to demonstrate outstanding practices and provision.
-We will ensure that best practice is shared so that all pupils and schools benefit from excellence.
-We seek to establish a local family of academies by engaging with schools that share our educational vision and also collaborate effectively with the DfE Regional Schools Commissioner and the Local Authority.
+We ensure that best practice is shared so that all pupils and schools benefit from excellence.
+We have established a local family of academies by engaging with schools that share our educational vision.
+We collaborate effectively with the DfE Regional Schools Commissioner and the Local Authority.
 We use resources efficiently and effectively to ensure value for money and sustainability.
-We have systems to deliver robust quality assurance, risk management and governance to ensure effective use of finances .
+We have systems to deliver robust quality assurance, risk management and governance to ensure effective use of finances.